jae1911/sitecontent/content/pages/maps.md

 # Maps

-Here is the list of various game maps I've done.
+Here is the list of various game maps I've made and finished.

 ## Median